Children diagnosed with autism may have new hope of improving their communication skills — William Shakespeare.

 Chase Davis, a 10-year-old autistic child, decided to give Shakespearean acting classes a try.
 And what was the end result?
 It worked.

-As Newsmax reported, researchers conducted a study published in the journal Research and Practice in Intellectual and Developmental Disabilities.
+Researchers conducted a study published in the journal Research and Practice in Intellectual and Developmental Disabilities.

 According to the study, 14 children with autism spectrum disorder (ASD) came out with better communication skills following Shakespearean acting classes.

 It was noted by researchers that their language skills, in addition to facial expressions, were improved after performing a play known as “The Tempest.”